secdev/scapy/doc/scapy/advanced_usage.rst

 Sources
 ^^^^^^^

 A Source is a class that generates some data.

-They are several source types integrated with Scapy, usable as-is, but you may also create yours.
+There are several source types integrated with Scapy, usable as-is, but you may also create yours.

 Default Source classes
 ~~~~~~~~~~~~~~~~~~~~~~